anywhichway/thunderclap/README.md

 includes the addition of graph queries a la GunDB and joins.

 # Change Log (reverse chronological order) [top](#top)

+2019-07-14 v0.0.26a Modified indexing and query approach to use classes at top level, i.e. `{<cname>:<pattern>}` instead of `<pattern>`.
+NAMESPACES must be recreated.
+The ability to query across classes will be re-introduce in a subsequent release using {_:<pattern>}.
+This change will improve performance is real-world cases by further partitioning keys and also making unique key look-up/verification much faster.

 2019-07-13 v0.0.25a Added `unique(cnameOrIdOrObject,property,value`).